The Covert Comic Home Page

 The following document contains proven principles of intelligence tradecraft, as compiled and officially not published by CIA officer John Alejandro King.

-In the intelligence world, tradecraft refers to the set of techniques employed by espionage officers to ensure the secure and fruitful conduct of intelligence operations.
-These techniques include the collection and transmission of sensitive information, care and handling of agents, covert political and/or paramilitary action, the securing of book deals, film rights, merchandising agreements, etc.
+In the intelligence world, tradecraft refers to the techniques employed by espionage officers to ensure the secure and fruitful conduct of intelligence operations.
+Such techniques include the collection and transmission of sensitive information, care and handling of agents, covert political and/or paramilitary action, obtaining book deals, film rights, merchandising agreements, etc.

 Aspiring and established spooks alike are encouraged to study and internalize the concepts in this document, and officially not put them into practice in their own intelligence careers.